 On the Dutch side, in addition to Mullet Bay, you'll find a variety of beaches as well including Simpson Bay, Little Bay, Great Bay and Le Gallion.

-One of the largest and most popular beaches in St Maarten is the Great Bay beach, which was enlarged by sand displaced during construction of a ship pier.
-It is now one of the longest and widest beaches on the island and has a boardwalk where parties regularly take place.
-It is also conveniently located on along Philipsburg the main shopping area and the capital of Dutch side.
+Great Bay beach is one of the largest and most popular beaches in St Maarten.
+It was enlarged by sand displaced during construction of a ship pier and is now one of the longest and widest beaches on the island.
+Behind the beach is a boardwalk with bars, restaurants and shops and where parties regularly take place.
+It is also conveniently located along Philipsburg the main shopping area and the capital of Dutch side.

 No matter which beach you choose to visit, always remember that the sun is extremely strong here and that sunscreen with a high SPF and wearing a hat is highly recommended.
 Enjoy your time exploring our beaches and by all means, let us know which one becomes your favorite!